 *Space heaters are designed to be used for SUPPLEMENTAL heat.
 Never use a space heater as your sole source for heating your home.
 Not only is it dangerous, but the energy it will use will be extremely expensive!

 *Don't run your unit for hours at a time.
 Many units shut themselves off after a designated period of time, such as one or two hours.
 But many units do not.
-If your unit doesn't automatically shut off, run it for only an hour or so, then turn it off, and unplug it.
+If your unit doesn't automatically shut off, run it for only an hour or so, then turn if off, and unplug it.

 *Periodically feel the electrical cord.
 If it's hot, turn your heater off, and unplug it at once!

-*Never use a space heater while sleeping.
+*NEVER use a space heater while sleeping.
 Always make sure your unit is running when there is an alert adult available.